AV-Lab/Dataset_Anonymization/README.md

 # 🎥 Video Anonymization with EgoBlur

-This repository provides a pipeline to anonymize video datasets by blurring sensitive content (e.g., license plates) using the **EgoBlur** model.
+This repository provides a pipeline to anonymize video datasets by blurring sensitive content (e.g., license plates, faces) using the **EgoBlur** model.

 ## 🔎 What is This?
 With increasing privacy concerns and legal restrictions on visual data, it's essential to anonymize personally identifiable information in videos.
 This project uses **EgoBlur**, a vision model for responsible anonymization, to automatically detect and blur such information in a scalable and smart way.